Sandra Gilbert: Background

 Sandra Ellen Mortola was born in New York City on December 27, 1936, and grew up in Jackson Heights, Queens.
 In 1957, she married Elliot Gilbert.

 Gilbert received her B.A. from Cornell University, her M.A. from New York University, and her Ph.D. in English literature from Columbia University in 1968.

 Career

-She taught at California State University, Hayward, Williams College, Johns Hopkins University, Stanford University, and Indiana University.
+Gilbert taught at UC Davis, where she served on the English faculty from 1975 until her retirement in 2005.
+She also taught at California State University, Hayward, Williams College, Johns Hopkins University, Stanford University, and Indiana University.
 She held the C. Barnwell Straut Chair of English at Princeton University from 1985 until 1989.

 According to reports in The New York Times, Gilbert, along with Emory Elliott, Valerie Smith, and Margaret Doody all resigned from Princeton in 1989.
 The reports suggest that the four were unhappy with the leniency shown to Thomas McFarland after he was accused of sexual misconduct.
 McFarland was initially put on a one-year suspension, but eventually took early retirement after these resignations and threats of student boycotts.

 She was named the inaugural M. H. Abrams Distinguished Visiting Professor at Cornell University for spring 2007, and the Lurie Distinguished Visiting Professor in the Creative Writing MFA program at San Jose State University in 2009.